emecoding/Cratos/README.md

 # Cratos

-If interested, download the Cratos.jar file to start Tutorials coming later!
+If interested, download the Cratos.jar file to start.
+Tutorials coming later!